ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 A Client can access the following resources at the KDC, in order to retrieve latest information about the group or the group keying material.

-* '/ace-group': All Clients can send a FETCH request to retrieve a set of group names associated with their group identifiers specified in the request payload.
+* '/ace-group': All Clients can send a FETCH request to retrieve a set of group names associated with the group identifiers specified in the request payload.
 Each element of the CBOR array 'gid' is a CBOR byte string (REQ13), which encodes the Gid of the group (see {{join-response}}) for which the group name and the URI to the group-membership resource are provided in the returned response.

 * '/ace-group/GROUPNAME':  All group member Clients can send a GET request to retrieve the symmetric group keying material of the group with the name GROUPNAME.